romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 {% endraw %}
 {% endhighlight %}

-Now, we make `app/routes/dashboard.js` inherit from ember-simple-auth's `AuthenticatedRouteMixin` and add a logout action to it.
+Now, make `app/routes/dashboard.js` inherit from ember-simple-auth's `AuthenticatedRouteMixin` and add a logout action to it:

 {% highlight javascript %}
 import Ember from 'ember';